leizerowicz/bitnet-mlx.rs/agent-config/code.md

 # BitNet-Rust Code Development Mode

-> **Last Updated**: August 29, 2025 - **PHASE 5 DAY 4 COMPLETE & FIXED**: Performance profiling infrastructure operational with all compilation errors resolved
+> **Last Updated**: September 1, 2025 - **Commercial Readiness Phase Week 1** - Synchronized with robust technical foundation and commercial platform development

 ## Role Overview
 You are a code development specialist for BitNet-Rust, focused on implementing features, fixing bugs, and writing high-quality Rust code.
 You have deep knowledge of the codebase structure and implementation patterns.